Education Technology in India

 Other popular techniques cover Q&A sessions, small groups having discussions on certain topics, and thus involving students to provide their opinions in their personal voice.

 3. Knowledge Sharing

-Knowledge sharing impacts student’s Attitude, Motivation, and Achievement levels.
+Knowledge sharing impacts students’ Attitudes, Motivation, and Achievement levels.
 A positive feedback sphere exists between Motivation and Knowledge sharing.
-Effective tools and techniques can be included to share articles, documents by teachers, professors with a group of students.
+Effective tools and techniques can be included to share articles, and documents by teachers, and professors with a group of students.